-7. Baseline Bonus Project(s) Assumptions.
+7. Baseline Permanent Housing Bonus Assumptions.

-Given the manner in which HUD has structured the CoC Bonus Project(s) opportunity, funding requests by all Applicants associated with a particular proposed CoC Bonus Project(s) are encouraged to not exceed a total of \$150,000, of which no more than 20 percent should be proposed for supportive services.
+Given the manner in which HUD has structured the Permanent Housing Bonus opportunity, funding requests by all Applicants associated with a particular proposed Permanent Housing Bonus Project should not exceed a total of \$100,000, of which no more than 20 percent should be proposed for supportive services.